TheJacksonLaboratory/mouse_demuxlet/README.md

-# mouse_demuxlet

-Single cell genetic demultiplexing in the mouse.
-In this repository we show how to carry out genetic demultiplexing of pooled mouse single cell/nucleus transcriptomics data.
+# Single cell genetic demultiplexing in the mouse

+In this repository we show
+how to carry out genetic demultiplexing of pooled mouse single cell/nucleus transcriptomics data.
 We use the software `demuxlet `